 The Information Systems and Supply Chain Management programs are relevant to all businesses, industries, and organizations — service and manufacturing — for-profit and nonprofit alike.
-The Information Systems concentration emphasizes computer programming, database management, cybersecurity, and business analytics.
-The Supply Chain Management concentration prepares students for careers in the procurement, production, and distribution of goods and services in a global technology-driven environment.
+Students choose from four areas of concentration: Business Analytics, Cyber Security, Information Systems, and Supply Chain Management (online option available).

 - Graduates are hired for a variety of positions, including system and security analysts, network administrators, data analysts, ERP analysts, sourcing (purchasing) analysts, materials planners, and supply chain analysts.

 - Careers of former graduates include SAP trainer for large clothing manufacturer, network specialist for global communication firm, oracle programmer/Web developer for furniture manufacturer, senior programming analyst for ball bearing manufacturer, production control specialist for an electronics company, logistical services for trucking firm, IT support for large city in North Carolina, and SAP analyst for global pharmaceutical firm.